-- Novels and memoirs: Finish your manuscript before approaching editors/agents.
-You may be very excited about your story idea, or about having a partial manuscript, but it’s almost never a good idea to pitch your work to a publishing professional at such an early stage.
-Finish the work first—make it the best manuscript you possibly can.
+- Novels and memoirs: Most first-time authors must finish their manuscript before approaching editors/agents.
+You may be very excited about your story idea, or about having a partial manuscript, but it’s almost never a good idea to submit your work at such an early stage.
+Finish the work first—make it the best you possibly can.
 Seek out a writing critique group or mentor who can offer you constructive feedback, then revise your story.
 Be confident that you’re submitting your best work.
 One of the biggest mistakes new writers make is rushing to get published.
 In 99% of cases, there’s no reason to rush.

-- For most nonfiction: Rather than completing a manuscript, you should write a book proposal—like a business plan for your book—that will convince a publisher to contract and pay you to write the book.
+- For most adult nonfiction (except memoir): Rather than completing a manuscript, you should write a book proposal—like a business plan for your book—that will convince a publisher to contract and pay you to write the book.
 Find out more information on book proposals and how to write one.
 You need to methodically research the market for your idea before you begin to write the proposal.
-Find other titles that are competitive or comparable to your own; make sure that your book is unique, but also doesn’t break all the rules of the category it’s meant to succeed in.